 How do I keep track of all my SaaS log in details?

 Lachlan’s business teams need access to hundreds of applications.
 How can Lachlan remember all of his username, passwords, access URLs and security check answers?

 Buttonwood’s Cloud Workspace provides one screen (the Workspace) from which Lachlan can access all of his SaaS applications.
-He can now use a single sign-on to access all of his apps, and has peace of mind knowing that his data is secure.Learn More About Cloud Workspace
+He can now use a single sign-on to access all of his apps, and has peace of mind knowing that his data is secure.Learn More About Cloud Exchange

 How do I get help from IT in managing SaaS?